 - Have not previously received CRE2 grant support, with the exception of Small Grants.

 Only CRE2 Faculty Affiliates are eligible to apply for grants under this program.
-The principal investigator(s) must have applied for Affiliate status during the academic semester prior to submitting a grant application.
-Exceptions are granted for new faculty who arrive during the semester of this RFP.
 Eligibility is limited to one CRE2 grant program per year as principal investigator, with the exception of the Small Grants program.

 The submission cycle for Scholar Grants is currently closed.
 The next submission cycle will open in January of 2023, with CRE2 Faculty Affiliates being notified of the RFP via email.